nahumsa/data-structures/README.md

 value on the left branch and less than a given value on the right branch.
 The space complexity of this structure is O(N) and time complexity of searching in this structure is O(log N), where N is the number of elements on the binary tree.

+## Queues

+Queues are a set of elements ordered by priority, thus elements with higher priority comes first.